VCRs and Converter Boxes

 Most converter boxes are not programmable like a VCR and cannot switch to a specified channel at a set time.

-All other converter boxes: VCRs will only record whatever channel the converter box is already set on.
+VCRs will only record whatever channel the converter box is already set on.
 If you want to keep your old VCR and use it with a converter box, you need to program your VCR to record channel 3 or 4, and tune your converter box to the channel you want to record.

 Another problem is that the converter box has an energy saving feature that will cause the box to shut off automatically if not in use, but that feature can be disabled.

-There just isn’t an easy solution to this very annoying problem.
+Unfortunately, there just isn’t an easy solution to this very annoying problem.

-such as a DVD recorder or DVR (TiVo) with a digital (ATSC) tuner that will also replace the need for a converter box.
+You may want to buy a digital recorder such as a DVD recorder or DVR (TiVo) with a digital (ATSC) tuner that will also replace the need for a converter box.

 Return from VCRs and Converter Boxes to EZ Digital TV Home Page